Nachtalb/hs25-db-s/QUERIES.md

 ⚠️ Not adjusted to population size per canton in relations to others.
 Just a total per canton.

-Visualize with an Area graph.
+Visualized with an Area graph.
 Keep default settings.

 ```sql
 SELECT